 The York Civil War Round Table (YCWRT) is a non-profit organization that seeks to promote, interpret, preserve, and protect the Civil War heritage of York County, Pennsylvania, through the education and exchange of information with its members and the general public.
 Membership is free and open to anyone interested in learning more about the American Civil War.

 Founded as the White Rose Civil War Round Table, the York CWRT holds monthly meetings the third Wednesday of every month except December at 7:00 p.m. in the Meeting Hall of the York County History Center’s Historical Society Museum at 250 East Market Street in York, Pennsylvania.
 Each meeting features a guest speaker talking about a Civil War topic of local or national interest.
 Meetings are FREE and open to the public.
-See below for information about next month’s program.
+For upcoming programs, please visit the event page.

 ALLVETS is a non-profit organization, founded in 2015 by the late Jim Bean, a Vietnam veteran, to collect the stories of local veterans.
 Each month a different veteran from any branch of the military who served in any capacity shares his or her story about their service to our country.

 The ALLVETS meets the fourth Wednesday of each month at 7:00pm at the Historical Society Museum, 250 E. Market St., York.
 Occasionally, special round tables are held on Saturdays.
 Due to the holiday schedule, no programs are held in November or December.
 Meetings are FREE and open to the public.
 For more information, please visit ALLVETS.US or e-mail ALLVETS1York@gmail.com.